casangi/casadocs/docs/tasks/task_flagdata.rst

    according to the settings of *extendpols*, *growtime*, *growfreq*, *growaround*, *flagneartime*, and *flagnearfreq*.

-   .. note:: **NOTE** : Runtime summary counts in the logger can sometimes
+   .. note:: Runtime summary counts in the logger can sometimes
       report larger flag percentages than what is actually flagged.
       This is because extensions onto already-flagged data-points are counted as new flags.
 An accurate flag count can be obtained